Oholot

 This tractate, along with Nega'im, was considered one of the most difficult tractates; according to a Jewish legend, King David is said to have asked of God that reading the Book of Psalms be considered the equivalent of studying the tractate of Negaim and Oholot.

 There is no Gemara for Oholot in either the Babylonian or Jerusalem Talmud.

-Some suggest that the name of this tractate should be pronounced Ahilot (Ah-he-lote) which means "coverings" (the plural gerund) instead of Oholot which means "tents."
-This is because the discussion does not only focus on the transfer of tumah through tents but through other coverings as well.
+In the Tosefta and Jerusalem Talmud the name of this tractate is spelled Ahilot (אהילות, "coverings") rather than Oholot (אהלות, "tents"), as its subject is the transfer of tumah through other coverings as well as tents.
+Indeed, the proper plural of "tents" is oholim, not oholot.